rclone/rclone/docs/content/docs.md

 - 5 Mbit/s.
 This is 5/8 = 0.625MByte/s so you would use a `--bwlimit
 0.625M` parameter for rclone.

+On Unix systems (Linux, MacOS, …) the bandwidth limiter can be toggled by sending a `SIGUSR2` signal to rclone.
+This allows to remove the limitations of a long running rclone transfer and to restore it back to the value specified with `--bwlimit` quickly when needed.
+Assuming there is only one rclone instance running, you can toggle the limiter like this:

+    kill -SIGUSR2 $(pidof rclone)

 ### --buffer-size=SIZE ###

 Use this sized buffer to speed up file transfers.
 Each `--transfer`